 Arguably the best resource for such plotting is Sanborn insurance maps.
 Designed to assist fire insurance agents in determining the degree of hazard associated with a particular property, these large-scale (close-up) maps show building footprints and structural details for residential and commercial buildings in 10,000 North American cities and towns.
 The maps, created in 10- or 12-year intervals, also indicate details such as street names, property boundaries, building use and materials (such as stone or wood), and house and block numbers — even the locations of windows and doors.
 Each volume includes an index of street addresses and intersections with the corresponding maps for easy navigation.

 While Sanborn maps aren’t the only such reference maps available, Redmond says they are the most comprehensive.
 You can search the complete collection of more than 700,000 Sanborn sheets at the Library of Congress.
 Many large libraries in major cities have Sanborn maps for their states, and some university libraries and local historical societies also have limited selections.
-If your library subscribes to ProQuest’s Digital Sanborn Maps 1867-1970 <sanborn.umi.com>, you can view them on the Internet.
-The Library of Congress plans to post a complete online bibliography for the collection, indicating which repositories house which maps, by the end of 2007.
+If your library subscribes to ProQuest’s Digital Sanborn Maps 1867-1970, you can view them online.
+The Library of Congress also has a complete online bibliography for the collection, indicating which repositories house which maps.

 You’ve done your research; now it’s time to plan your tour.
 First, make a list of all the potential tour stops you’ve identified.
 Before finalizing your list, contact each site to determine if it’s open to the public or if you’ll need special permission.
 Cross any inaccessible sites off your list.
 Then make a final itinerary of stops, arranged as you plan to visit them — perhaps in chronological order or by categories such as home, work and social life.